Fixed Rate vs. Floating Rate: Choosing the Right Interest Rate for Your Home Loan

 All

-Let’s assume that your home loan for a period of 10 years has a 7% floating rate and an 11% fixed rate.
-In this case, you can opt for the floating rate for the initial five years and then switch over to the fixed rate.
-By doing so you could effectively reduce your interest liability.
+It is possible to choose a combination of the two.
+Suppose your 10-year home loan has a 7% floating rate and an 11% fixed rate.
+You could choose the floating rate for the initial five years, then switch to the fixed rate.
+This combination might effectively reduce your total interest liability.

 FAQ Avatar